shashank-ssriva/CollectCharger/README.md

 A Mac reminder app written in Python3 to remind you about collecting your charger before you leave your workplace.

 # Introduction
 How often do you forget your charger (or any other item) at your workplace only to regret later?
 I have a pretty bad habit of forgetting my mobile charger at my desk which I only come to know about when I am in the cab on my way back home.
-I even forgot to take my charger with me before leaving for a week long trip to Manali :smile:
+I even once forgot to take my charger with me before leaving for a week long trip to Manali :smile:
-Today, I wrote a tiny Python script which runs in the background and sends me a reminder at a particular time by popping up a system notification along-with a beep & speaking it out loud :satisfied:
+So today, I wrote a tiny Python script which runs in the background and sends me a reminder at a particular time by popping up a system notification along-with a beep & speaking it out loud :satisfied:
 This script is written for Mac only but can be easily customised for any other Linux based OS.

 # Usage